asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Use a Mob Programming Tool

 Those who know me know that I prefer pen, paper, and index cards over most workflow tools.
 However, I cannot overstate the importance of a mob programming tool.
 There are several that exist, but my favorite is [mobster](http://mobster.cc).
 The tool encourages consistent switching intervals, ensuring that everyone in the session takes a turn as driver.
-This increases the overall engagement of the members of the sesion.
+This increases the overall engagement of the members of the session.
 It also supports disciplined break taking, a very important aspect of mobbing.
 I've witnessed teams who avoided using a mobbing tool only to fall back on old habits making the mobbing sessions much less effective.

-### Experiment with Switching Intervals, Aim for Shorter
+### Experiment with Switching Intervals

 For the teams I've worked with I've found that a seven minute switching interval is optimal in a mob session with six to eight people.
 This can be modified in mobster to tune both the driving and break duration.
 I recommend adjusting the time based on what works best for your circumstances.
 However, **I would challenge you to keep the switching interval small and to experiment with making it increasingly smaller.**